Chemical Industries of Ethylene Oxide explosion: Sequence

 Following the explosion, there was a severe fire with a large smoke plume.
-Thirty teams of firefighters were moved to the area.
-They ensured that the propylene oxide left in the tank burned in a controlled manner.
+Thirty teams of firefighters ensured that the propylene oxide left in the tank burned in a controlled manner.

-Following the explosion and the fire, a 500-metre exclusion zone was imposed; railway lines and a highway were closed.
+Following the explosion and the fire, a 500-metre (547 yd) exclusion zone was imposed; railway lines and a highway were closed.
 As a temporary measure, people in the area (populations of La Canonja, Vilaseca and 3 neighbourhoods of Tarragona) were confined in their homes.
 They were advised to keep doors and windows closed until more information would be available about the eventual toxicity of the smoke of the fire.

 Two workers of the plant were killed off-site, due to a collapsing roof.
-A third person, Sergio Millán, 59, was killed after being struck by a steel plate, which was most likely the lid of the reactor tank, that was catapulted over a distance of 2 km due to the blast of the explosion.
+A third person, Sergio Millán, 59, was killed after being struck by a steel plate, which was most likely the lid of the reactor tank, that was catapulted over a distance of 2 km (1.2 mi) due to the blast of the explosion.
 A video taken by a security camera shows the plate flying through the air.

-The weight of the reactor lid was 800 kg.
+The weight of the reactor lid was 800 kg (1,764 lb).
 Seven employees were injured, two of them seriously due to major burns.
 The injured were treated in hospitals in Barcelona and Tarragona.

-Toxic chemicals involved
+Ethylene oxide

-Ethylene oxide itself is a very hazardous substance.
+Ethylene oxide is a very hazardous substance.
 At room temperature it is a flammable, carcinogenic, mutagenic, irritating, and anaesthetic gas.
 It is used for making many consumer products as well as non-consumer chemicals and intermediates.
 These products include detergents, thickeners, solvents, plastics, and various organic chemicals.
-As such, it is a vital raw material with diverse applications.

-IQOXE as a part of the Seveso Directive

-Seveso III Directive (2012/18/EU) (full title: Directive 2012/18/EU of the European Parliament and of the Council of 4 July 2012 on the control of major-accident hazards involving dangerous substances, amending and subsequently repealing Council Directive 96/82/EC Text with EEA relevance) is a European Union directive aimed at controlling major chemical accident hazards.
-Seveso III is implemented in national legislation and is enforced by national chemical safety authorities.
-Establishments covered by Seveso are split into two categories: Lower-tier and Upper-tier.